CoFixer/react-native-thermal-pos-printer/README.md

    - Ensure the printer is paired with the device
    - Check Bluetooth permissions (especially for Android 12+)
    - Make sure the printer is in pairing mode
+  - Pair the printer in the OS Bluetooth settings first
-   - Use device discovery: `await ReactNativePosPrinter.discoverDevices()`
+  - Fetch paired devices with `await ReactNativePosPrinter.getDeviceList()`
+  - Select a device and connect with `await device.connect()` or `await ReactNativePosPrinter.connectPrinter(address, { type: 'BLUETOOTH' })`

 3. **Print quality issues**
    - Check paper alignment